 Tip 3: Use Roach Repellents in Your Printer Area

 Roach repellents can be a good way to keep roaches away from your printer.
-You can use natural repellents like peppermint oil or vinegar, or you can use commercial roach repellent sprays or baits.
+You can use natural repellents like peppermint oil or vinegar, or commercial roach repellent sprays or baits.